The Megavitamin Work of

 Dr. Smith couldn’t have cared less about his critics.
 By 1979, he was a New York Times bestselling author, and by 1983 an advocate of four-day water fasts, 1,000 microgram injections of B-12, and megavitamins for kids.
 There were no RDA-level vitamin recommendations to be found in a Lendon Smith book.
 He was an outspoken critic of junk food.
 Two of his trademark phrases were, “People tend to eat the food to which they are sensitive.
 If you love something, it is probably bad for you.”

 In 1981’s Foods for Healthy Kids, Smith was confidently in favor of fluoridation: “There is no doubt that it works; fluoridation is not a Communist plot.” (p 51).
-Twenty years later, writing at his website, www.Smithsez.com, he appears less convinced, having written, “If we continue to eat store-bought food, we will have store-bought teeth.”
+Twenty years later, writing at his former website, www.Smithsez.com, he appeared less convinced, having written, “If we continue to eat store-bought food, we will have store-bought teeth.”
 What’s more, he turned very cautious about routine vaccination.
 "The best advice I can give to parents is to forgo the shots, but make sure that the children in your care have a superior immune system.
 This requires a sugarless diet without processed foods (and) an intake of vitamin C of about 1,000 milligrams per day for each year of life up to 5,000 mgs at age five.”

 These are long evolutionary steps for a pediatrician who, 32 years earlier, wrote of vitamin C: “Excess is a waste and will not prevent colds.”
 (The Children’s Doctor, p 217) Had he held to such incorrect but politically safe beliefs, Smith might have avoided being compelled to stop practicing medicine in 1987, under pressure from insurance companies and his state’s Board of Medical Examiners.
 Nonetheless, for fourteen more years, he would speak out in favor of megavitamin therapy.
 In this, he did the job second to none.